The Legal Tech market is exploding, and dedicated contract lifecycle management platforms can offer powerful review, routing, and reporting features.

-But for a boutique firm or a solo practitioner, paying $500+/month for enterprise software is often overkill.
+But for a boutique firm or a solo practitioner, paying hundreds of dollars per month for enterprise software may be overkill if the real need is a narrow reminder or metadata-extraction workflow.

-In this post, I want to explore the "Build vs. Buy" decision and show you how to build a simple, "DIY" Contract Auditor using the Microsoft 365 tools you already pay for.
+In this post, I want to explore the "Build vs. Buy" decision and show how to build a simple, limited-scope contract tracking workflow using Microsoft 365 and Power Platform components.

 The Enterprise Landscape: When to "Buy"

-If you are processing 500+ contracts a month, you should absolutely use a dedicated tool.
-Platforms like LexAudit AI offer:
+If you are processing 500+ contracts a month, you should strongly evaluate a dedicated legal or CLM platform.
+Mature platforms may offer:

 But what if you just want to extract a 'Termination Date' from a PDF?